PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning

 This results in substantial transmission loads, especially for large models processing long sequences or large batches.
 For instance, in U-shaped split learning, fine-tuning OPT-1.3B with a batch size of 64 and token length of 512 requires transmitting up to 0.52 GB of data for just one batch.
 Despite advanced future wireless accessing technologies (e.g., 6G), communications remain a critical issue given the exponential growth of LLM parameters and edge deployment demands.
-However, a key architectural insight is often overlooked: each transformer layer inherently generates a ``pivot’’ token that aggregates global semantic information and guides the model’s final decision. \textcolor{black}{Existing methods} transmit all token-level activations \([B, L, H]\) (Batch size \(\times\) Seq Len \(\times\) Hidden Size) by default, despite the pivot token’s compact representation \([B, H]\) being sufficient for LLM adaptation.
-That may offers a path to orders-of-magnitude efficiency gains - an opportunity yet unexplored in collaborative LLM FT paradigms.